abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 Always deliver filtered, clean data in the dashboard, even with complex user filters

-It turns raw sales data into something useful for decision-making — helping the business boost profitability, streamline operations, and better understand customer be
+It turns raw sales data into something useful for decision-making — helping the business boost profitability, streamline operations, and better understand customer behavior.